AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

 -------------------

 We can also override operators of derived types.
-This allows for modifying the behavior of operators for certain types.
+This allows for modifying the behavior of operators for the corresponding derived types.

 To override an operator of a derived type, we simply implement a function for that operator.
 This is the same as how we implement custom operators (as we've